dbrownidau/constitution/WIP-Constitution.md

 13. Voting
 ----------
 13.1.
-At any meeting of members of the Association, be it a General, Extraordinary, or Committee meeting, a resolution shall be decided by a simple majority of those voting.
+At any meeting of members of the Association a resolution shall be decided by a simple majority of those voting.

 13.2.
-Voting shall be conducted by a show of hands of those present.
+Voting shall be conducted by a show of hands of those present at a General Meeting, Committee Meeting, EGM or AGM.

 13.3.
+Voting is permitted to be conducted by online ballot, sent to all members with voting rights via email.

+13.4.
 Only entitled members, alumni members and committee members of the Association shall be eligible to vote.

-13.4.
+13.5.
 Under no circumstances shall right of voting by proxy be permitted.

-13.5.
-Unless otherwise stated, quorum for a vote to be possible must atleast 50% of the voting body.
+13.6.
+Unless otherwise stated, the quorum for a vote to be valid is equal to a majority of the amount of committee members.

 14. Minutes of Meetings
 -----------------------